CANNABIS LICENSING EXPERTS

-While licensing varies considerably by state, there are still some common factors that are looked at by most marijuana business licensing agencies.
+One of the most common questions we hear is “how do you get a cannabis license?”.
+While licensing varies considerably by state and country, there are still some common factors that are looked at by most marijuana business licensing agencies.
 Making sure that you have these startup requirements covered is the first step to creating a successful application.
 If you need help with cannabis business startup services Higher Yields experts can help.

 Here are few of the more common requirements:

 1. Business Plan

 One of the most common requirements for a cannabis license is a well-built business plan.
 After all, there is little point in approving an application for a cannabis business if it looks likely to fail.
 Regulators want to see that you’ve made a plan for how your business will operate and grow, and to ensure that your plan lines up with all the relevant regulations.
 So craft your business plan carefully, and make sure it stays within the regulations for marijuana businesses in your area.

 SOPs make up the day-to-day activity of your business, and its important to detail how you will handle all the procedures in a way that fits the cannabis regulations, and follows applicable workplace codes and regulations in your area.

 3. Strong Financials

 Another big requirement is strong financials.
-It takes a fair bit of funding to get a fully licensed cannabis business up and running.
+It takes a fair bit of funding to get a fully licensed marijuana business up and running.
 Many applicants will need investors.
 From application fees, to property purchases and build-outs, to marketing and employee salaries, the costs can really add up before you ever hit opening day.
 Licensing agencies want to see that you have the funding to push through to the point of profitability.
 Showing that you have a legal source of funding that is sufficient to get your business started is one of the most important factors for getting your application approved.
-Our team of accountants is experienced in helping cannabis startups with financial plans.
+Our team of cannabis business accountants is experienced in helping cannabis startup businesses with financial plans.

 4. Cannabis-Friendly Real Estate